kubpica/kubpica/README.md

 - :gun: My CS:GO map: [jb_crazyjump](https://steamcommunity.com/sharedfiles/filedetails/?id=484086253 "CS:GO JB Map")
 - :movie_camera: My TikTok (gamedev&fun): [@warcoins](https://www.tiktok.com/@warcoins "TikTok/@warcoins")

+### About my games:
+- [Head Bumper](https://store.steampowered.com/app/1398130/Head_Bumper_Editcraft/ "Head Bumper on Steam"): 2D platformer with built-in level & block editor.
+The game is integrated with Steam Workshop.
+Anyone can create their own blocks, upload them to the workshop and then build level using these blocks.
+Blocks can be configured in many different ways - for a creative person, the possibilities are almost endless.
+Levels are hosted on my Linux VPS with implemented REST API in .NET Core and MongoDB, while the game itself runs on the Unity engine.
+The prototype of this game was my engineering thesis.
+- [The Bilionerzy](https://play.google.com/store/apps/details?id=com.NiebieskiPunkt.TheBilionerzy "The Bilionerzy on Google Play"): This game is parody of "Żulionerzy" which is parody of "Who Wants to Be a Millionaire?" - the goal was to create the most absurd quiz game!
+The game tries to break the convention in all possible ways, one of which is that a question may have more than one correct answer, but you only need to select one, which allows for many creative questions.
+There are a few other innovations in the game, I do not want to list them all here, but as an example I will tell you that every player and every question has its own elo ranking just like in chess - the ranking of the question helps to determine its difficulty, and the player's ranking shows how good he is.
+-

 <!--
 **kubpica/kubpica** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.